 Overtime Provisions and Overtime Rates

 The FLSA requires that employees be paid overtime at the rate of 1 1/2 times their regular pay for any hours worked over 40 in a week, defined as consecutive seven days or 168 hours.
 You can always be more generous in the payment of overtime if you want to, but you must pay at least this minimum.
 Working weekends, holidays, or regular days of rest doesn't automatically require overtime pay unless overtime is worked on such days.

 Some employees are typically exempt from overtime because of the nature of their jobs.
-They're usually in managerial, supervisory, or professional positions.
+They're usually in managerial, supervisory, professional, or sales positions.
 But some lower-paid exempt employees must be paid overtime.

 Youth Employment and Child Labor Laws

 The FLSA also regulates the employment of children under the age of 16.
 It limits the hours they can work, as well as the kinds of work they can perform.
 The Department of Labor's Youth and Labor website offers a full list of these requirements for employers.

 Required Posters at U.S. Workplaces